lee-joanne/lee-joanne/README.md

 ### Hi there 👋 I'm Joanne

 I'm currently a student at Code Institute enrolled in the Diploma in Full Stack Software Development course.
 I am originally from Ontario, Canada living in Cork, Ireland.
+Relocating to Vancouver, BC in 2023.

 ### ✨ GitHub Stats